kensixx/obsidian/Coding Interview University/Coding Interview University.md

 ## Interface
 - they are "contracts"
-- they will be overridden interface implementing classes, aka "impl classes"
+- they will be used by interface implementing classes, aka "impl classes"
 - in **Java 8**, there is now an ability to **support static and default methods** in interfaces.
 - Interfaces in **Java 9+** can have _private_ methods, which can be used to split lengthy default methods.